 Best Free Cozy Mobile Games [iOS & Android]

 The best part about cozy mobile games is that a lot of them are free!
 However, I’ll flag when games have annoying microtransactions or disruptive ads to be wary of.
+PS: If you are already an Apple Arcade user, you can get many cozy games for free.

 Infinity Nikki — cozy fashion RPG